Building Full Lives

-The purpose of Lakeside Packaging Plus (LPP) Community Based Prevocational Services is to assist associates in making informed decisions about integrated employment by using activities in the community to develop pertinent life skills, improve and explore job skills and research job opportunities.
+The purpose of Lakeside Packaging Plus (LPP) Building Full Lives (BFL) is to assist associates in making informed decisions about integrated employment by using activities in the community to develop pertinent life skills, improve and explore job skills and research job opportunities.
 LPP is currently providing three separate community based prevocational units.

 2. Community Volunteers focuses on learning about interests and abilities by using a variety of nonprofit sites to provide real experiences for self-discovery.
 Community Volunteers meet twice a week, for 2.5 hours per session, for six months and accommodates 4 people.

-If you are interested in learning more about Community Prevocational Services at Lakeside Plus, please contact:
+If you are interested in learning more about Building Full Lives (BFL) at Lakeside Packaging Plus, please contact:

 TOM MENTELE — Neenah Coordinator of Adult Services